We’ve been doing this whole parenthood thing for ten months now so I thought better late than never to share my thoughts on baby and new mom products!

 I purchased mine just before they launched a newer version that included a few updates based on customer feedback.
 From what I’ve read, the newer model is much better.
 I was honestly surprised about some of the features for how often I saw the backpack posted in my Instagram feed.
 For example, neither the Comotomo bottles nor my water bottle fit in the side pockets.

 It has been okay for everyday use, but I wish I would’ve had something bigger or more strategically structured for our trip to Florida – this tends to fill up quickly.
-I’ve had my eyes on this one from Mark & Graham and have heard great things about the Freshly Picked bag as well if you’re looking for other options.
+I have heard great things about the Freshly Picked bag as well if you’re looking for other options.

 Ultimately, I still really like the design of the bag and once Ainsley is a little older and I won’t need as much stuff, I’m hoping I’ll like the Fawn even more.